tokkonopapa/WordPress-IP-Geo-Block/_codex/04/01/overview.md

 ### Permitted UA string and qualification ###

-In addition to the maching rule, You must be sure to grant permission to search engine bots or crawlers such as google, yahoo and being.
+In addition to the maching rule, you must be sure to grant permission to search engine bots or crawlers such as google, yahoo and being.
 This feature is possible to fulfill your wishes by giving a pair of "**UA string**" and "**qualification**" separated by a colon "`:`".